felixmusmann/MOGABiochip/README.md

 ## How-to Run.sh

 The Run.sh script will compile the source code and run the algorithm for every graph in `data/input/graphs`.
 Graphs in subfolders will be ignored.
-For running the script simply use `sh Run.sh > Run.log 2>&1 &`.
+For running the script simply use `nohup sh Run.sh > Run.log 2>&1 &`.
 This will execute the script in the background and write the output to Run.log.
-If you don't want the log file just use `sh Run.sh &`.
-Without the ampersand the script will be run in the foreground and closed when exiting the shell.
+If you don't want the log file just use `nohup sh Run.sh &`.
+Without the ampersand the script will be run in the foreground. nohup prevents it from being closed when exiting the shell.

 ## Class overview